 IMAC is commonly used for the purification of recombinant His-tagged proteins.
-A His-tag is usually composed of six to ten histidyl groups, and is typically placed at the N- or C-terminus of the target protein, although other positions are possible.
+The His-tag is usually composed of six to ten histidyl groups and is typically placed at the N- or C-terminus of the target protein, although other positions are possible.
 His-tagged proteins will bind to the chelating ligand (through the metal ion) and unbound material will pass through the column.
 Bound proteins are desorbed by stepwise or gradient elution using a competing agent, or by applying a low pH buffer.
-BabyBio Ni-NTA columns are recommended as the primary choice for His-tagged protein purification and usually will give excellent results.
-For more difficult purifications, a screening is recommended using the eight available different pre-charged WorkBeads IMAC resins are recommended to find the optimal combination of ligand and metal ion, see Related products.
-Bio-Works also offer two different Screening kits with pre-charged WorkBeads IMAC resins prepacked in BabyBio 1 ml and 5 ml columns.
+GoBio Mini Ni-NTA columns are recommended as the primary choice for His-tagged protein purification and usually will give excellent results.
+For more difficult purifications, a screening is recommended using the eight available different pre-charged WorkBeads IMAC resins to find the optimal combination of ligand and metal ion, see "Related products".
+Bio-Works also offer two different Screening kits with pre-charged WorkBeads IMAC resins prepacked in GoBio Mini 1 mL and 5 mL columns.

 Imidazole is recommended for elution.
-This is the most commonly used competing agent but histidine, ammonium chloride or histamine can also be used.
-Before sample application the column should be equilibrated with a low concentration of the competing ligand in order to prevent non-specific binding of endogenous proteins that may bind via histidine clusters for example.
+This is the commonly used competing agent but histidine, ammonium chloride or histamine can also be used.
+Before sample application, the column should be equilibrated with a low concentration of the competing ligand to prevent non-specific binding of endogenous proteins that may bind via histidine clusters for example.
 This can easily be done using the recommended binding buffer.

 Elution with a continuously decreasing pH gradient is an alternative to imidazole and after optimization a pH step gradient may be more appropriate for scale-up.
-At pH 3 - 5, the histidine residues ( $pK_a$ approx. 6) are protonated which leads to the loss of affinity for the metal ion and thus to the release of the protein.
+At pH 3 - 5, the histidine residues (pKa approx. 6) are protonated which leads to the loss of affinity for the metal ion and thus to the release of the protein.
 It is important to consider the target protein stability at low pH.